Zealot Meta (Stealth)

 Q: Do I still want Uncanny Strike if I'm using the Zarona?

 A: Nope.
-The Combat Blade is now only used for speed boosting and boss damage.
+The knife is now just for stabbing bosses and speed boosting.
 Take Mercy Killer + Flesh Tearer.

 Btw here's a secret: